patrickmelix/PLAMS/doc/source/examples/ExcitationsWorkflow/ExcitationsWorkflow.rst

 **Step 1**

 * Optimize the structure of all molecules in the database with DFTB and calculate excitation energies and oscillator strengths with TD-DFTB
-* Select the molecules with electronic excitations of energies between 1 and 6 eV and non-zero oscillator strenght (since TD-DFTB is less accurate than TD-DFT, we opt for a larger energy range in this step).
+* Select the molecules with electronic excitations of energies between 1 and 6 eV and non-zero oscillator strength (since TD-DFTB is less accurate than TD-DFT, we opt for a larger energy range in this step).
 This should significantly reduce the number of molecules to be considered in the following steps.

 **Step 2**